GreenHacker420/task-manager-frontend/README.md

 | `VITE_GOOGLE_CLIENT_ID` | Google OAuth Client ID | - |
 | `VITE_DEBUG_MODE` | Enable debug mode | `false` |

+**Note**: For production deployment, create a `.env.production` file with your production values.
+This file should never be committed to version control.

 ### Backend Integration

 This frontend is designed to work with the Task Manager Backend API.
 Make sure the backend is running and accessible at the URL specified in `VITE_API_URL`.